Markionium/material-components-web-1/packages/mdc-ripple/README.md

 MDCRipple.attachTo(document.querySelector('.surface'));
 ```

+### Ripple API

+The component allows for programmatic activation / deactivation of the ripple, for complex interaction between deeply
+tied components.
+This is used for making form field labels trigger the ripples in their corresponding input elements,
+for example.

+#### MDCRipple.activate()

+Triggers an activation of the ripple (the first stage, which happens on a down event).
+It is represented visually as if
+coming from a keyboard event.

+#### MDCRipple.deactivate()

+Triggers a deactivation of the ripple (the second stage, which happens on an up event).
+It is represented visually as if
+coming from a keyboard event.

 ### Unbounded Ripples

 If you'd like to use _unbounded_ ripples, such as those used for checkboxes and radio buttons, you